clv07/stroke-of-luck/README.md

 ### Model Overview
 Our model is designed as a two-pass ensemble system that improves upon the 12SL algorithm for detecting myocardial infarction (MI) from ECG data, with a particular focus on reducing false negatives and improving diagnostic precision.

-In the first pass, the model separately classifies ECG signals into either Positive (likely MI) or Negative (likely Non-MI, NMI) categories.
+In the first pass, the model classifies ECG signals as either Positive (likely MI) or Negative (likely Non-MI, NMI) categories.
 We trained two separate Light Gradient Boosting Machine (LightGBM) classifiers.
-One model focuses on False Positive cases, while another model focuses on False Negative cases.
+One model focuses on false positive cases, while the other model focuses on false negative cases.

 These two models handle misclassifications from the 12SL outputs and provide improved initial categorization.